Spain

 Net operating losses

 Tax losses may be carried forward for an unlimited amount of time.
-As a general rule, tax losses cannot be carried back.
+Generally, tax losses cannot be carried back.
 There are no tax loss 'baskets' (operating/capital).

 Notwithstanding, companies whose turnover in the previous tax period was under EUR 10 million may reduce their positive tax base by up to 10% of their amount by establishing a non-distributable reserve for the amount of the reduction (reserve for the levelling-off of tax losses).
 The reduction may not exceed EUR 1 million and should be reversed in line with the tax losses obtained by the company, subject to a five-year time limit.